Sketch Layout and Grid Settings

 The Sketch layout and grid template is available on Gumroad for $4.
 Click the button below to check it out.

 As with many of my posts, I finish this post with several frequently asked questions about the subject matter.
 In this case, I’m answering some Sketch layout and grid questions.
 So let’s take a look.

 How do I add a grid in Sketch?

 Adding a grid in Sketch works almost the same as creating a layout.
 I’m going to assume that you already have a Sketch file open.

 - Once again, go to the top menu of Sketch.

 - Go to view, canvas, and finish by selecting grid settings.

 As you can see, adding a grid to Sketch requires less user input than adding a layout.
-The only thing you have to add is the grid block size and the number of blocks until you add a thick grid line.
+You only have to add the grid block size and the number of blocks until you add a thick grid line.

-This is an easy process without any clear best practices.
+It is an easy process.
 You can create a grid in Sketch to follow almost any rule as long as you’re consistent.
 So if you use an 8-pixel grid for your layouts, do the same for your grids.